ChampagneAndfragrance/Zixuan_Wu_0.o/content/post/CoRL2023/index.md

 ---
 title: Conference on Robot Learning
 summary: I will have 1 Oral Talk in CoRL 2023.
-See you in Atlanta!
+See you in Atlanta.
 date: 2023-11-06
 authors:
   - admin